Living Cost Tips for Indonesian Students in Japan

 The next point of living cost in Japan is transportation.
 Having a bicycle can be a great long-term transportation solution if you live far from campus.
 Renting can be around JPY400 to 800 (USD3.9 to 7.8) per half-day, or JPY1000 to 1,200 (USD9.7 to 11.7) for a day.
 You can also buy a cheap bicycle for daily transportation.

-Bus and subway usually cost around JPY150 (USD1.5) per trip.
+Buses and subways usually cost around JPY150 (USD1.5) per trip.
 Unless you live near the university, this little daily fee can add up at the end of the month.

 Food and Beverage